-Hereford argued that this was an incidental dismissal, and thus not a violation.
-However, her motion to argue for unfair termination was dismissed by the court.
+Hereford argued that this was an incidental disclosure, and thus not a violation.
+However, her motion for unfair termination was dismissed by the court.

-In a shocking HIPAA violation, a ProPublica investigation revealed that since 2012, over 35 instances of violations involving social media were reported.
-In one instance, Edward J. Melock, a 21-year old nurse’s aide, took photos of an incontinent patient and shared hem on Snapchat.
+In a social media HIPAA violation, a ProPublica investigation revealed that since 2012, over 35 instances of violations involving social media have been identified.
+In one instance, Edward J. Melock, a 21-year old nurse’s aide, took photos of an incontinent patient and shared them on Snapchat.
 This was a serious violation of patient privacy, as well as being degrading and inhumane.
 The aide plead guilty to the charges and surrendered his license.

 Several employees at the UR Medicine Thompson Health nursing home in Canandaigua are facing investigation and possible termination for sharing photos of patients over Snapchat.
 The investigation is being conducted by the Medicaud Fraud Control Unit, part of the Attorney General’s office.